Sarah627/Java_miniatures/README.md

     > you need to edit system environment variables first

-    These instructions for windows users only ⚠:
+    These instructions for Windows users only ⚠:

     - open your Program Files directory navigate till you find the jdk directory
     - open the bin directory then copy its path
       ![path image](/images/path%20image.png)
-    - press win key on your kewboard ⌨ then type in search bar down edit system environment variables
+    - press win key on your keyboard ⌨ then type in search bar down edit system environment variables
-    - click on Evironment Variables, from user variables choose path then click on edit
+    - click on Environment Variables, from user variables choose path then click on edit
     - on path window click add new, then paste the path you copied earlier and press enter
-    - click on move up to make it on the top of the list and voila!
+    - click on move up to make it on the top of the list and voilà!

 2.  if you've already installed earlier JDK version